ravitejameruva/PowerBI_DAX/README.md

 ## Measures
 1. Measures are calculated on demand.
 Power BI calculates the correct value when the user requests it.
 2. Measures do not add to overall diskspace of the .pbix file.
-3. They are calculated based on the filters that are used by the report users.
+3. They are calculated based on the filters that are applied by the report users.
 These filters combine to create the filter context.

 ## Filter Context
 Filter Context is a set of filters applied to the data model before the evaluation of the dax starts.